vandykai/vandykai.github.io/README.md

-The "mark" foler is manager by jekyll_src branch
+The "jekyll_src/webroot/_site" folder's content is the same as the master bracnch except the "mark" folder, the "mark" foler is generate by jekyll in jekyll_src branch.